kharandziuk/restaurant-booking-api/README.md

 A basic environment will be provided, containing:
 * Docker container with volumes for code and database
 * Django environment with some modules pre-installed and with scaffolding for an app (Restaurant model, ...)

+## Submitting your solution
+Please compress the repository's root folder and send it to us, so we can evaluate your changes